 Bonus

-I did not include the Salesforce test automation in this list but that is also very important past of resolving the technical debt.
-Check out the our CTA Playlist YouTube, and don’t forget to subscribe to our channel, so that you’re notified right away when a new video is available
+I did not include the Salesforce test automation in this list, but that is also a very important part of resolving the technical debt.
+Check out our CTA Playlist on YouTube, and don’t forget to subscribe to our channel, so that you’re notified right away when a new video is available.

 Summary